Visualisation of proposed turbines at Tittynans Hill Energy Isles Wind Farm

 Energy Isles Wind Farm

-This project has evolved throughout this time - starting from a 63 turbine scheme to the 18 turbines presently proposed.
-This has all been as a result of several consultation events and feedback from statutory bodies.
+Energy Isles has evolved significantly since 2012 - starting from a 63 turbine scheme to the 18 turbines consented.
+The design of wind farm has been informed by several consultation events, feedback from statutory bodies and details environmental assessments.

 Articles